 The Welles House is located in PA’s Wilkes Barre, on 46 South Welles Street.
-Many locals have believed for years that the house was haunted, however it wasn’t until the 1970’s when the Bennett’s moved into the home that the paranormal reports finally came to light.
-Ed and Lorraine Warren, along with Mary Pascarella conducted numerous investigations in the house as well, and determined that the hauntings were demonic in origin.
+Many locals have believed for years that the house was haunted, but it wasn’t until the 1970’s when the Bennett’s moved into the home that the paranormal reports finally came to light.
+Ed and Lorraine Warren, along with Mary Pascarella conducted numerous investigations in the house and determined that the hauntings were demonic.

 The house on 46 South Welles Street in Wilkes-Barre, PA was built around 1860 by Augustus C. Laning.
 Augustus Laning (1808-1875) was one of the first industrialists to come to Wilkes-Barre.
 He lived there until he sold his company in 1869.
 Soon after the home was built, there were a number of odd deaths that occurred on Welles Street and tragedy hit Mr. Laning’s fortunes.
 Laning’s factories burned to the ground in 1850, and he lost his nephew in a terrible lightning accident.
 His nephew was working with the horses in the barn when a bolt of lightning hit the barn and the barn caught fire.
 He was trapped under the carcass of a horse who had been killed in the fire and was unable to get out of the barn and he also perished.